dhcold/RogueConverter/README.md

 # RogueConverter
-RogueConverter is a C# library designed to handle loading and saving map data in a custom binary format.
-Main idea behind this app is to replace all blocks with rectangle/rectrangle props
+RogueConverter is a C# tool that converts all blocks to diagonal/rectrangle props.
+It reads map data and writing it again.

 ## Download .exe
 [DOWNLOAD HERE](https://github.com/dhcold/RogueConverter/releases/tag/exe)